 As a small business, you may operate with a smaller budget and fewer resources.
 But how you care for your employees is just as important to the overall success of your business as it is to a large enterprise.

-In a 2020 survey, seven in 10 employees said they needed their employer’s help to ensure their health and financial security.
-Offering a comprehensive benefits package can alleviate many of the concerns your employees may have and add a critical sense of security to their lives.
+According to a 2022 survey by the Employee Benefit Research Institute, 66% of employees feel their employers have a responsibility to ensure they are financially secure and well.
+Offering a comprehensive employee benefits package can alleviate many of the concerns your employees may have and add a critical sense of security to their lives.
 Benefits also show how much you value your employees and their well-being.
-Just as important, it can help turn your business into a more desirable and competitive place to work.
+Additionally, it can help turn your business into a more desirable and competitive place to work.

-As you weigh your options, here are some of the most important reasons why you should offer benefits, along with a summary of the benefits every business is legally obligated to provide.
+Below, you’ll find many of the most important reasons to offer benefits, along with a summary of the benefits every business is legally obligated to provide.
 We’ll also talk about how an HR partner can help you come up with a benefits plan that’s right for your business and employees, and ensure you meet your legal obligations.

 Your employees lead complex lives.
 They have multiple responsibilities — at work and at home, to other people, and to themselves.
-And they have to navigate change and uncertainty just like the rest of society.
+Your workers navigate change and uncertainty just like the rest of society.
 When your employees have what they need to function on the job and at home — no matter what life throws at them — they become healthier, happier, and more productive.

 But providing employee benefits isn’t just about helping your workforce.
 It also helps you as a business leader.